 Talk About Money With Your Kids and Involve Them in Financial Decisions

 If you are looking for a sure-fire plan for how to set your child up financially, you’ll want to teach them how to be financially literate.
-One of the greatest ways to build a child’s financial literacy is to involve them in your family finances.
+One of the greatest ways to build a children’s financial literacy is to involve them in your family finances.

 How do you do that?
 Well, take them to the bank every time you open an account or when you apply for a loan, exposing them to financial language.
 If there’s something that they want that isn’t within the family’s budget, explain why and help them develop a plan to make it happen by saving money.
 Help them be creative and develop innovative ways to get what they want.
 You might be amazed at what they come up with!

 When you engage your kids in this way and involve them in financial decisions that affect the whole family, you will help them develop budgeting skills while teaching the basics of financial literacy.

 Far too often, the subject of money and finance is taboo among families.
 However, it really shouldn’t be.
 When we treat the subject as something secretive, we foster unhealthy attitudes toward money and do a terrible disservice to our kids.
 As parents, we should be talking to our children about money from an early age, and we should be talking about it often.
 After all, we know that money makes the world go round!

 Studies have shown that children of all ages pay close attention to family issues related to money and finance, regardless of whether we discuss finance with them or not.
 So, it stands to reason that involving them in the discussion from an early age will be more beneficial than not.
 When we are open to discussions with our children about money, they have a better chance at future financial security and they’ll be much more comfortable discussing and dealing with it.